codyngpriest/alx-higher_level_programming/0x11-python-network_1/README.md

 9. My GitHub!
 This is a Python script that takes your GitHub credentials (username and password) and uses the GitHub API to display your id

+10. Time for an interview!
+This is a Python script that takes 2 arguments in order to solve this challenge.
+Please list 10 commits (from the most recent to oldest) of the repository “rails” by the user “rails” You must use the GitHub API, here is the documentation https://developer.github.com/v3/repos/commits/ Print all commits by: `<sha>: <author name>` (one by line)